wmamills/hvac-demo/readme.md

 ### Building in a Container

-Make sure docker is installed and you can run it.
+Make sure you [install docker](Docker install cheat-sheat) and that you can run it.

 The following command will start the container: